 - A. A description of the need for the project, including supporting data.
-Local data is preferable. - B. Target population and geographic area to be served.

-- C. A description of the specific proposed activities, including details on how these activities will meet the needs of the target population and the RFA purpose area. - D. Goals, objectives, and timeline of startup and implementation activities with associated project deliverables. - E. A clear explanation of how activities will support achievement of intended outputs/outcomes.
-Include a clear description of the process of measuring the outcomes indicated. - F. How the program/project is consistent with and will further the applicant organization's mission.
+Local data is preferable. - B. Target population and geographic area to be served. - C. A description of the specific proposed activities, including details on how these activities will meet the needs of the target population. - D. Provide a detailed description of the service area(s) to be addressed and how services will be provided in the project. - E. Goals, objectives, and timeline of startup and implementation activities with associated project deliverables. - F. A clear explanation of how activities will support the achievement of intended outputs/outcome and the process of measuring the outcomes indicated. - G. How the program/project is consistent with and will further the applicant organization's mission. - H. A description of the intended community impact with details on how the proposal will impact the outlined policy and priority areas outlined in this RFA.